baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 * A **budget** spreadsheet for your trip/project (helpful for applying for funding and staying organized)

 * Climate- and culture-appropriate **clothing**.
-Search up “packing list \<*your destination*\>” and read a few different lists to judge what else you will need to pack.
-Don’t forget items like an outlet adapter, a combination lock, and a waterproof bag (like a zipper seal bag) for important documents.
+Search up “packing list \<*your destination*\>” and read a few different lists to judge what you will need to pack.
+Don’t forget items like an electric outlet adapter, a combination lock, and a waterproof bag (like a zipper seal bag) for important documents.

 * Exchange some **cash** into the currency of your destination before you leave home.

 * Some countries require pristine (new/undamaged) **USD cash** to pay for entry on arrival.
 Research your destination, and bring some USD bills in excellent condition.
-The ATMs in the airport arrival don’t always work.
-Some borders are known to refuse USD bills if they are crinkled or torn even a little bit.
+The ATMs in the airport arrival area don’t always work.
+Some borders are known to refuse USD bills if they are crinkled or torn in the slightest.

-### For University of Waterloo co-op students
+### For University of Waterloo Co-op Students

 One of the most common questions I get is how to make international volunteer experiences count for co-op credits at the University of Waterloo.